tlamadon/bipartitepandas/docs-src/source/doc-python.rst

 Sample data: :download:`download <twoway_sample_data.csv>`

-To run in python:
+To run in Python:

-- If you want to create a bipartitepandas object:
+- If you want to create a BipartitePandas object:

 .. code-block:: python